ViDiC: Video Difference Captioning: Experiments

 \subsection{Further Analysis}

-\paragraph{Judge Consistency Analysis.}
+\paragraph{\textbf{Judge Consistency Analysis.}}

 To select the most suitable LLM as an automated judge, we conducted a human–model inter-rater reliability analysis.
-To balance efficiency and reliability, we randomly sampled 750 video pairs, which account for 75\% of our dataset, to compute the consistency rate.
-For which a subset of responses was randomly sampled from multiple models, including Gemini-2.5-pro~\citep{gemini2.5}, Qwen2.5-VL~\citep{qwen2.5vl}, GPT-4o~\citep{gpt4o} and independently assessed by both human annotators (serving as the baseline) and three LLMs: GPT-5 Mini~\citep{gpt5}, DeepSeek-V3~\citep{deepseekv3}, and Qwen3-32B~\citep{qwen3}.
-The concordance rates, which quantify the alignment of each LLM's judgments with the human evaluation standards, are summarized in Table \ref{tab:judgecon}.
+To balance efficiency and reliability, we randomly sampled 750 video pairs, accounting for 75\% of our dataset.
+For this subset, we aggregated responses generated by multiple models, including Gemini-2.5-pro~\citep{gemini2.5}, Qwen2.5-VL~\citep{qwen2.5vl}, and GPT-5~\citep{openai2025gpt5}.
+These responses were then independently assessed by both human annotators (serving as the baseline) and three candidate LLM judges: GPT-5 Mini~\citep{openai2025gpt5}, DeepSeek-V3~\citep{deepseekv3}, and Qwen3-32B~\citep{qwen3}.
+The concordance rates, which quantify the alignment of each LLM's judgments with the human evaluation standards, are summarized in Table \ref{tab:left}.
 The results indicate a strong correlation, particularly for GPT-5 Mini, validating the potential of using LLMs for scalable and consistent evaluation.
+This is also the reason why we select GPT-5 Mini.

-To ensure the reliability of our evaluation and rule out stochastic fluctuations, we conducted five repeated judging rounds using GPT-5-mini on the captions generated by Gemini-2.5-Pro.
-The model’s accuracy remained stable between 66.20\% and 66.79\%, while its agreement with human judgments ranged from 94.38\% to 95.12\%.
-These results indicate high evaluation consistency and confirm the robustness of our judging framework.
+To ensure reliability and rule out stochastic fluctuations, we conducted five repeated judging rounds using GPT-5-mini on captions generated by Gemini-2.5-Pro.
+The accuracy remained stable (69.30\%–69.62\%) with high human agreement (94.38\%–95.42\%), confirming the framework's robustness.

-\paragraph{Effect of Different Video Parameters.}
+\paragraph{\textbf{Effect of Different Video Parameters.}}

-We performed a sensitivity analysis on Qwen2.5-VL-7B-Instruct and Keye-VL-1.5-8B to assess the impact of two key video parameters: temporal granularity and spatial fidelity.
-For temporal sampling, we fixed the resolution at 360p and varied the frame count across {8, 32, 64, 128}.
-The results show a non-monotonic trend in average accuracy, which peaked at 32 frames before declining.
-This suggests that excessively long sequences may saturate the models' capacity to handle long-range temporal dependencies.
-Conversely, for spatial fidelity, we fixed the input at 1fps and varied the resolution across {224p, 360p, 480p, 720p}.
-Here, performance improved monotonically with resolution, underscoring its crucial role in discerning subtle changes.
-As summarized in Figure~\ref{fig:frame_resolution_accuracy}, these findings indicate that optimal performance is achieved by balancing moderate temporal context with high spatial fidelity.